whacked/cow/tools for remembering code projects.md

 Since many projects are initialized with a README now, it seems natural to also put "how to run this" in there.
 It also seems like the least effective method: READMEs usually describe static or slow-changing information, such that for projects in flux, they undergo factuo-active decay.
 You might be a disciple of discipline and decide to "be disciplined" about disciplining the README.

 That would certainly set a bar for quality.
-So the "README" name carries weight and I don't expect to see a memories of better days dumped in there.
+So the "README" name carries weight and I don't expect to see memories of better days dumped in there.
 So before committing a README change you'd want to send it through the spell check, grammar check, grandma check, blank check, focus groups, legal, HR, subscribe like follow me on Twitstagram and all that.
 Soon, the mental red tape seeps into your subconscious, and past promises of the README asynchronously decay into future falsehoods.

 ## the run log